eliabntt/GRADE-RR/MOVEMENT.md

 	prev=0.0)
 ```

 At this point, you can create custom trajectories easily and run them within the main simulation loop.
+We did that in `savana_simulation` to control our robot.
+The joint parameters may require some tuning, especially in the maximum force and the stiffness.
+I suggest you test with long shot trajectories manually in simulation before generating data.

-_NOTE_ you cannot have a separate program running since it needs to be bound to the main simulation environment to access the prim itself.
+_NOTE_ you cannot have a separate program running giving these commands since it needs to be bound to the main simulation environment to access the prim itself.
-ROS is a simple way to go around this limitation.integers
+ROS is a simple way to go around this limitation.
+However, you can have some FSM that publishes setpoints and the main loop that uses the commands above to modify the joints.

-** NOTE ** This is more difficult to manage (e.g. you need to keep checking if you are arrived before sending the new setpoint), but will effectively use physics and publish accelerations/velocities.

 ### Without joints

-You can animate the camera by hand/programmatically, using keypoints (see [here]()).
-Note that this will let the robot pass through any obstacle.
+You can animate the camera by hand/programmatically, using keypoints such as the one used for the flying objects.
+Note that this will let the robot pass through any obstacle and won't have physics.

-**NOTE: ** This won't publish accelerations/velocities except for the IMU.
-You can find them afterwards by using the pose log.
+Alternatively, you could use teleporting.